rdfn/Redefine/docs/general/commands.md

 npm run clean
 ```

-Deletes the example app, replacing it with the smallest amount of boilerplate
+Deletes the example app, replacing it with the smallest amount of redefine
 code necessary to start writing your app!

 > Note: This command is self-destructive, once you've run it you cannot run it